vino5211/Algorithms-of-Artificial-Intelligence/README.md

 Knowledge

 - There are three functions of this repository:
-  - organize the require knowledge(math, classical ml/dl/rl/nlp theory, code snippet)
+  - organize the require knowledge(math, ml, dl, rl, nlp, cv theory)
   - build a knowledge base of state of art artifical intelligence work，understand the boundaries of current research
   - make cool things

 - This repository contains the following
-  - Operation Record
-    - A-DoOnMars.md
-  - Original resources
-    - Views
   - Resources after process
     - Book Note